Zhovtukhin/simple_image_search_demo/README.md

 ### Classification
 First classify target image and than use only images with this class from base to search similar images.
 For each feature extractor using different classification method:
 - ViT: Use text embeddings of 10 possible classes ["Person", "Group of People", "Clothing", "Electronic device", "Furniture", 'Animals', 'Landscape', 'City', 'Plants', 'Vehicle'] and calculate cosine similarity with target image embedding.
 Text embeddings created by same CLIP model as image
 - Paddle: First base embedings calculated by paddle model was separated by 10 clusters using KMeans algo.
 Than predicted clusters used as labels to tran SVC model on this embeddings.
 This model use for predicing target image class.
+For padding preprocess model score is 0.908125, for crop - 0.92375

 ### PCA
 Before image search PCA can be applied to decrease dimentionality of embeddings space in order to speed up serach.